Beyond Reasonable Doubt

 At the first red, his mind drifts to the case which he’ll conclude in a few hours.
 Work has begun.
-He knows that the dumb jurors are eager to get this show over with.
+He knows the dumb jurors are eager to get this show over with.
 They’re tired of looking smart and judicious, listening attentively to him explaining issues they have not a clue, nodding.
 By the end of a trial, the average juror will have acquired a privileged sense of insider responsibility, a newfound loyalty to protect arcane legal principles — esoteric, sacred, sober, mesmerising, boring, uncompromisable, incomprehensible.
 Overwhelmed by the imperative of due process, justice itself has become ever more abstract, incidental, and irrelevant.

-Anyways, an experienced judge like him can flick the jury on and off like a switch.
+Anyway, an experienced judge like him can flick the jury on and off like a switch.
 On, guilty.
 Off, not-guilty.

 The traffic light turns green.

 The transit cell is even damper than his regular room, but the neighbours are more quiet.

 He’s alone tonight.
 Inmates scheduled to leave the detention centre for medical appointments or court hearings are corralled here on the eighth floor the night before, to facilitate processing first thing in the morning — a morning which seems to take forever to arrive.

 The ghostly cats are out, caterwauling creepily.
 Their deafening wails dominated his first few sleepless nights as a prisoner, adding confusion to his shock, sadness, anger, and disbelief.
 Then they stopped, or Asha had blocked them out.
 Tonight, they are back in full force.